 All freshmen and transfers admitted to on-campus programs are required to submit an enrollment deposit.
-A deferral allows a student to complete Ram Orientation and other enrollment steps without paying the deposit.
-Instead, the charges are “deferred” or pushed back to be due with the student’s first semester bill after financial aid has been disbursed.
+A deferral, granted in cases of financial hardship, allows a student to complete orientation and other enrollment steps without paying the deposit right away.
+Instead, the charges are deferred, or pushed back, to be due with the student’s first semester bill after financial aid has been disbursed.
 In this way, students don’t pay the deposit out of pocket.

 - Ward of the state

-- Living in foster home or in foster care
+- Live in a foster home or in foster care

 - Homeless or at risk of becoming homeless

-- Participant in a federally-funded TRIO program (i.e., Talent Search, Upward Bound, Educational Opportunity Center)
+- Participate in a federally funded TRIO program (i.e., Talent Search, Upward Bound, Educational Opportunity Center)

-- Student or family income meets federally-established guidelines for support
+- Student (if emancipated) or family income meets federally established guidelines for support

-We recognize that students and their families also may experience short-term or unexpected circumstances that create a financial hardship.
+We recognize that students and their families also may experience short-term or unexpected circumstances that create a financial hardship that don’t fit into the categories above.
 Students in these situations also are encouraged to request a waiver or deferral.